 SAP Customer Experience

-SAP’s Customer Experience platform (originally known as SAP C/4HANA) is a set of five cloud-based applications designed to support the changing needs of businesses.
+SAP’s Customer Experience suite (originally known as SAP C/4HANA) is a set of five cloud-based applications designed to support the changing needs of businesses.
 These are divided into five primary components:

 SAP Customer Data Cloud